mhered/my_SO100ARM/README.md

   --ID 1
 ```

-This script does not work on the assembled robot because it renames motors one by one...
+Note: This script does not work on the assembled robot because it renames motors one by one...

+Note: need to remove gears from the servos of the leader arm! (why buy the 30kg servos then?)

 The calibration script mentioned in the video does not exist...